akhil6561/Linq_Testing/test-cases.md

 Step 1: CLick 'Edit Contact' link ------> 'Edit Contact' page should be displayed
 Step 2: Click 'Add Contact Information' button------>	'Add Contact Info' popup should be shown
-Step 3: Click 'Email' option ------>	'Email Information' page should be displayed
+Step 3: Click 'Email' option ------>	'Email Information' popup should be displayed
 Step 4: Select 'Email Type, then enter valid email and Click 'Save' button ------>	Email should be updated successfully
 Step 5: Click 'Edit/Delete' option for phone number------>	'Email Information' popup should be displayed
 Step 6: Click 'Delete' button and click 'Delete' on confirmation popup as well------>	Email should be deleted.